lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 All the promised blessings of the endowment are in force both in this life and for eternity.
 The fulfillment of these blessings depends on faithfulness to the gospel of Jesus Christ.

 The endowment is received in two parts.
 In the first part, a person receives preliminary ordinances called the initiatory.
-The initiatory comprises three ordinances: washing, anointing, and clothing (see [Exodus 29:4–9](/study/scriptures/ot/ex/29?lang=eng&id=p4-p9#p4 "/study/scriptures/ot/ex/29?lang=eng&id=p4-p9#p4")).
-It includes special blessings related to the person’s divine heritage and potential.
+The initiatory ordinances include being symbolically washed and anointed, as well as instruction on wearing the temple garment (see [Exodus 29:4–9](/study/scriptures/ot/ex/29?lang=eng&id=p4-p9#p4 "/study/scriptures/ot/ex/29?lang=eng&id=p4-p9#p4")).
+It also includes special blessings related to the person’s divine potential.

 During the initiatory, the member is instructed to wear the temple garment.
 The garment is a sacred symbol of Jesus Christ.
 It is also a reminder of temple covenants.
 When members keep their covenants, including the sacred privilege to wear the garment as instructed, they will have greater access to the Savior’s mercy, protection, strength, and power.
 For more information about the garment, see [38.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number229-p2466#title_number229 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number229-p2466#title_number229").